MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ## PARAMETERS

 ### -Stream

-Specifies an alternative data stream from a file that this cmdlet deletes.
-This cmdlet does not delete the file.
-Enter the stream name.
-Wildcard characters are supported.

-This parameter is not valid on folders.

 The **Stream** parameter is a dynamic parameter that the FileSystem provider adds to `Remove-Item`.
 This parameter works only in file system drives.